 CALL US on 020 3984 7692 To Arrange A Free No Obligation Quotation Now.

-First and foremost, you need to think about the type of lift you wish to have installed.
-There are two basic types of stairlifts, straight and curved.
-As you might guess, these relate to the shape of the railing and how they move along your stairs.
+The first thing you need to do is decide what type of lift you want.
+There are two types of stairlifts: straight and curved.
+These are the shapes of the railings and the way they move up your stairs.

-2. The Cost of Installing Stairlifts in the UK
+2. Cost of installing stairlifts in the UK

 Different companies might have different installation prices for stairlifts.
 It is important to think about how much it will cost before you buy one.